Famous Landmarks in Greece to Visit in All 14 Greek Regions

 Little Legend of Knossos Palace

-In his epic Metamorphoses, the poet Ovid narrates the cautionary tale of Daedalus and his son Icarus.
+In his epic myth Metamorphoses, the poet Ovid narrates the cautionary tale of Daedalus and his son Icarus.

 Architect and inventor Daedalus designed the labyrinth at Knossos.
 But he yearned to elude King Minos, escape the ancient city, and return home to his native land.